 Did you just find the perfect reaction GIF for your next Google Hangout?
 Or maybe you saw an image you want to use as your new desktop wallpaper?
-You can save these images to your Chromebook's internal storage for later use.
+The good news is you can save these images to your Chromebook.

-Here is how to save web images to local storage on a Chromebook.
+How to save web images to local storage on a Chromebook

 1. Open Chrome from the desktop.

 2. Find an image that you want to save.
-Here's an image I shot from my personal blog.
+As an example, here's an image I shot from my personal blog.

 3. Right click on the image and select “Save image as...”
 You can right click by clicking with two fingers on the touchpad.